masoudndata/Data-Science/Heart Disease Prediction/Readme.md

 ![1222](https://user-images.githubusercontent.com/50455870/132581707-9e3d7149-7ca0-45ac-8576-9032a2a82d98.JPG)

-Where  X  is the feature matrix containing  m  examples,  θ  is a column vector of model parameters,  y⃗   is the column vector of outputs, and  α  is the learning rate.
+Where  X  is the feature matrix containing  m  examples,  θ  is a column vector of model parameters,  y⃗   is the column vector of outputs, and  α  is the learning rate

 #### Precedure:
 * Dataset Visualization<br/>